ANIMAL RIGHTS FAQS

 supporters as being extreme while attempting to portray themselves as the

 reasonable moderates.
-Nowadays, the cause of "animal welfare" is invoked by
+Nowadays, the cause of "animal welfare"

 the animal industry at least as often as it is used by animal protection